NehorayG/ReleaseBot/README.md

 ### **Jira Release Notes Description Format**
 The description should be written as follows:
-Description bla bla bla (can be more than one line)
+Provide a detailed description of the change or feature (this can span multiple lines if needed).

 Followed by the affected components, written on the next line, and in the format:
 Affected Components: Component1, Component2, Component3

 - The affected components should be listed on the same line under the **Affected Components** header.

 **Example:**
 Added support for a new property in Azure AppRegistration - “assignmentRoles” in Compliance Engine.

+Affected Components:
-Affected Components: Fetchers, Compliance Engine
+Fetchers, Compliance Engine

 ### **Case ID**
 The **Case ID** will be automatically assigned and is not required to be entered manually.